Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

    regression predicted a MALF of zero at a catchment area of 0.14 km^2, which is consistent with the behaviour we would likely expect.
 #. we then conducted a multiple linear regression of daily flows of the hillside creeks against the independent
-   variables of Lindis River Flow/CA and the predicted MALF/CA. (see figure below) The Root Mean Squared error for the daily flows at Lagoon Creek and Grandview Creek was #todo m^3/s and #todo m^3/s respectively.
+   variables of Lindis River Flow/CA and the predicted MALF/CA. (see figure below) The Root Mean Squared errors for the daily and monthly flows at Lagoon Creek and Grandview Creek are shown in the table below.
 #.
 We then used both of these regressions to predict the daily flows of the hillside creeks for the period of
    1976-09-23 to 2021-06-30.
 Where the prediction was negative we set the flow to zero.
 #.
 Finally to reduce the impact of very high flows (where overland flow may not be inconsequential) we set any daily